-IgM antibodies have 10 binding units compared to 2 for IgG antibodies.
+IgM antibodies have 10 binding domains compared to 2 for IgG antibodies.
 This inherent biological advantage enables:

-- Stronger binding to cell surface targets, including those with low expression levels, which may result in better and more complete targeting of cancer cells; - Stronger binding to difficult targets, such as tumor associated carbohydrates and glycosylated proteins, which has the potential to expand the range of addressable cancer targets; - Greater ability to cross-link cell surface receptors, which may significantly enhance cellular signaling for killing cancer cells or stimulating T cells; and - Substantially greater ability to utilize the complement dependent cytotoxicity (CDC) mechanism of killing targeted cells, which kills cancer cells without requiring the presence of immune cells.
+- Stronger binding to cell surface targets, including those with low expression levels, which may result in better and more complete targeting of cancer cells; - Stronger binding to difficult targets, such as tumor associated carbohydrates and glycosylated proteins, which has the potential to expand the range of addressable cancer targets;

+- Greater ability to cross-link cell surface receptors, which may significantly enhance cellular signaling for killing cancer cells or stimulating T cells, which are a type of white blood cell that are an essential part of the immune system; and - Substantially greater ability to utilize the complement dependent cytotoxicity (CDC) mechanism of killing targeted cells, which kills cancer cells without requiring the presence of immune cells.